SteveHoltRules/ReadMe-Writer/README.md

   ```

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at no.1checks@gmail.com.
-You can find more of my work at [SteveHoltRules](https://github.com/SteveHoltRules/).
+  If you have any questions about the repo, open an issue or contact me directly at y.
+You can find more of my work at [y](https://github.com/y/).